peterlews/Pcileech-WiFI-Killer/README.md

 This is the request he sent me.
 He threatened me.

-He said he asked me to help him explain that he didn't scam other people
+He said he asked me to help him explain that he didn't lie to other people

-now it's been proven that his agent scammed a lot of Chinese people
+Now it turns out his agent lied to a lot of Chinese people.

-they like to scam those ignorant people
+He's asking me to work for them or with them or he'll attack me.

+So I'm going to expose this

+They like to lie to the ignorant.

 There are a lot of scammers out there using open source programs~They trick to cheat Chinese users